 When you know and understand your primary goal, you have a clear target to hit.
 You have a clear focus.

 Therefore, you give yourself a set measurement to achieve.
 Accomplishing what you want can only happen when you know what that is, right?
 It helps you get over your fears too.

 Guess what?
 Now comes the harder part of the equation because envisioning your target goal is a lot easier than getting there.

 And to get there, you need to get an accurate picture of where you are now.
 Remember the part where I mentioned how where you are now and where you’re going matters?
-Well, this is it.
+Well, this is it for being on track.

 Be Realistic to Stay on Track

 Because, if you aren’t realistic about where you are now compared to where you want to be, you’re less likely to reach your target.
 Not only that, but conduct an evaluation to dial in on the exact steps necessary to ensure the results you want.

 The difference between merely setting a target and reaching it starts with this careful evaluation step.
 Then, plan the actions in (smaller) steps to get you there for the next part.

 Make sure you are getting an unbiased perspective in evaluating your business.
 Please.